MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-fluid-msteam.md

 ### Refactor content page to reflect Fluid application

-Open the file `src/client/<your tab name>/<your tab name>.tsx` in your code editor.
+1.Open the file `src/client/<your tab name>/<your tab name>.tsx` in your code editor.
 A typical Fluid-powered application consists of a view and a Fluid data structure.
 Let's just focus on getting/loading the Fluid container and leave all the Fluid related interactions in a React component.

 1. Add the following import statements in the content page.